makeitraina/ESPone/README.md

 # ESPone

-Pone the ESPN website to store useful sports data
+Pone the ESPN website to store useful sports data.

 ## What this project is about